Franky1/Streamlit-docx-converter/README.md

 - [x] Add session based temporary file storage
 - [x] Make a wider page layout
 - [x] Add some app styling with css
-- [ ] Allow to upload multiple files
+- [x] Test it on streamlit cloud
-- [ ] Accumulate multiple files in a temporary folder
+- [x] Accumulate multiple files in a temporary folder
-- [ ] Allow to download multiple files as zip
+- [x] Allow to download multiple files as zip
+- [x] Add button for manual cleanup of temporary files
 - [ ] Cleanup temporary files after a certain time
-- [ ] Add button for manual cleanup of temporary files
+- [ ] Allow to upload multiple files at once
-- [ ] Test it on streamlit cloud
+- [ ] Cleanup unused functions

 ## Resources